brimdata/zed/zng/docs/zson.md

 for each unique use of a type.

 A type name is either internal or external.
-Internal names are used exclusively the organize the types in the type context within the data sequence itself and have no meaning outside of that data.
+Internal names are used exclusively to organize the types in the type context within the data sequence itself and have no meaning outside of that data.
 External names are visible outside of data sequence as named types providing external systems a way to discover and refer to types by name where the type is defined within the data